EvgeniiZorin/Handbook_GeneralProgramming/Git.md

 ### Set your name and email
 git config --global user.name "your name" git config --global user.email "your-email@gmail.com"

+### check which remote is used - https or ssh
+git remote -v
 ```

 Other commands: